robmclarty/cred-auth-manager/docs/docker.md

-1. how do a completely rebuild my image from scratch if I change something in my docker-compose.yml?
+1. how do I completely rebuild my image from scratch if I change something in my docker-compose.yml?

 2. what should be in my individual Dockerfiles for my node app?